 One of your baby's milestones during his or her first year of life is the appearance of the first tooth, yet baby teething can be a scary time for parents.
 Often baby can become cranky or irritable as he experiences tooth eruption.
 Soothing baby as he copes can be a challenging but manageable task.

 When Does Teething Start?

 The first tooth generally appears around the age of 6 months, although the general age range for the eruption of the first tooth is 3 to 14 months of age.
 Some children erupt one tooth at a time, while others have teeth that come in pairs or sets.
-The American Dental Association provides a great tooth eruption chart, but not all children conform to this schedule of tooth development.
-The American Academy of Pediatrics, the American Dental Association, and the American Dental Hygienists' Association agree that a child should visit the dentist within 6 months following the eruption of his or her first tooth, or upon his or her first birthday.
-This being said, if a child does not have a tooth by age one, his or her parents can discuss tooth development in greater detail with the pediatric or general dentist.
+The South African Dental Association provides information on tooth anatomy as well as a brief timeline on tooth eruption.
+Not all children conform to this schedule of tooth development.
+The Paedodontic Society of South Africa suggests that a child should visit the dentist by their first birthday.
+This being said, if a child does not have a tooth by age one, his or her parents can discuss tooth development in greater detail with the paediatric or general dentist.

 Signs My Baby Might Be Teething